 If you would like to learn more about baby massage for the tummy then you can check out my YouTube channel for a short demonstration.

-If you are concerned about your baby’s wind and would like expert help to ease your baby through this difficult time, then you can head over to my care services.
+If you are concerned about your baby’s wind and would like expert help, advice and tips to ease your baby through this difficult time, then you can head over to my care services.
 Find out how I can help you and your baby through colic.
-You can also book a free 15 minute call with me to chat about your baby’s crying.